Whitney M. Young Scholars Program

 Components

-Summer Institutes allow Scholars to spend two weeks on a college/university campus.
+Summer Institutes allow scholars to spend a week on a college or university campus.
 This academic and residential experience prepares them for their upcoming school year and future college life.
-Summer educational programs prepare Scholars for future courses in math, science, and technology.
+Summer educational programs prepare scholars for future courses in math, science, and technology.

-Parental Institutes help parents become better advocates for their Scholars.
+Parental Institutes help parents become better advocates for their scholars.
 Seminars address financial literacy and planning, adolescent behavior, conflict resolution, stress management, leadership development, understanding test scores, and how to select the best school.
-Meetings are held on nine Saturdays during the academic year.
+Meetings are held once a month during the academic year.

 College & Beyond